What is AUM?

 • Aligns advisor incentives with client goals of growing assets

-• Fees scale up and down with portfolio value
+• Fees scale with portfolio value

 • Easy to calculate and built into account